Traveling to India soon? Is it your first time?…

 Tip: Take baby wipes, hand sanitizer and toilet paper.
 There will probably not be toilet paper or a working wash basin..

-6. Budget and costs in India
+14. Costs and prices in India

 Accommodation prices and standards range but this will be one of your more prominent travel costs, next to transportation.